trufflesuite/trufflesuite.com/src/blog/three-new-features-on-ganache-to-improve-your-developer-experience/index.md

 ## Conclusion

 At Truffle, we remain committed to improving and simplifying the user experience for dapp developers in the Web3 ecosystem by creating developer tools, resources, and educational materials.
-With the monumental upgrade coming to Ethereum by mid September, we're even more excited and committed to this course.
+With the monumental upgrade coming to Ethereum by mid-September, we're even more excited and committed to this course.

 To find out more about our suite of developer tools, visit the official [Truffle website](https://trufflesuite.com).
-If you have questions that you'd like for our team members to answer concerning the merge and how it impacts our products, feel free to start a discussion on our [Github Discussions channel](https://github.com/orgs/trufflesuite/discussions).
+If you have questions about The Merge and how it impacts our products feel free to start a discussion on our [Github Discussions channel](https://github.com/orgs/trufflesuite/discussions).
 Finally, don't forget to follow us on [Twitter](https://twitter.com/trufflesuite) for live announcements and updates.